 - 1. Why is functionalism known as a "consensus theory"? - 2.
-Briefly describe the two social groups that Marx said society was made up of. - 3.
+Briefly explain the functionalist idea of the "organic analogy" - 3.
+Briefly describe the two social groups that Marx said society was made up of. - 4.
 Feminism is regarded as a conflict theory, like Marxism.
-What is the main difference between Feminism and Marxism?
+What is the main difference between Feminism and Marxism? - 5.
+Using examples explain the meaning of the term patriarchy.

-An Introduction to Sociological Research Methods
+Part 3: An Introduction to Sociological Research Methods

-Although many of the sociologists and theorists we have looked at so far are from a long time ago, sociologists continue to study society in the present day.
+Although many of the sociologists and theorists we have looked at so far are from a long time ag o, sociologists continue to study society in the present day.
 They are often based in universities all over the world, carrying out research into a range of social problems and social change and publishing their findings in articles and books.